-Section 70-We recommend that the churches take adequate measures to provide their proportionate amount annually for the support of our foreign missions, church extension, Sunday school and youth work, and general administration, thus taking care of our general interests.
-The money shall be sent to the district treasurer and he in turn shall forward same to the General Treasurer.

-Section 71, ¶1-Each local church should carefully regard its relation and duty in connection with the district organization in which it is located and be subject to the co-operation and advice of its district superintendent.

-¶2-No Pilgrim Holiness Church, nor any minister or member of the church, shall buy property or erect a building for the purpose of establishing a place of worship without first having the approval of the district council for its location (Section 108, ¶7).

-Section 72-All our people are expected to patronize the book and Bible department of our publishing house.

-Section 73, ¶1-All money, or pledges, raised by missionaries or religious workers representing district or general interests shall be taken in charge by the local church treasurer and sent through the district treasury to its proper destination.

-¶2-When a local church has raised the quota asked of it by the district, such local church shall be permitted to stipulate the interest, or interests, to which said surplus shall be directed (Section 138, ¶10).
+- Section 70, ¶1.
+We recommend that the churches take adequate measures to provide their proportionate amount of the general budget, thus taking care of our general interests [Section 149].
+The money shall be sent to the district treasurer, and he in turn shall forward same to the General Treasurer. - ¶2.
+Each local church shall contribute to the Pilgrim Pension Plan fund each month an amount equivalent to four per cent of the salary of the pastor, the same to be remitted to the district treasurer, who will forward same to the general pension treasurer.
+If the pastor of the local church is not a member of the Pilgrim Pension Plan, the said four per cent paid by the church of which he is pastor shall be placed in a fund to assist aged ministers [Section 2, ¶30; 236, ¶2]. - Section 71, ¶1.
+Each local church should carefully regard its relation and duty in connection with the district organization in which it is located and shall cooperate with and be subject to the advice of its district superintendent. - ¶2.
+No Pilgrim Holiness church, or any minister or member of the church, shall buy property or erect a building for the purpose of establishing a place of worship without first having the approval of the district council for its location [Section 112, ¶9]. - ¶3.
+Before any local Pilgrim Holiness church is incorporated, a copy of the proposed articles of incorporation shall be submitted to the district superintendent of the district wherein such local church is situated, and no church shall be incorporated until said proposed articles shall be approved by such district superintendent, and such incorporation authorized by the district council [Section 98, (13); 112, ¶10]. - Section 72.
+All our people are expected to patronize the Pilgrim Publishing House (226-230 East Ohio St., Indianapolis 4, Indiana). - Section 73, ¶1.
+All money, or pledges, raised by missionaries or religious workers representing district or general interests shall be taken in charge by the local church treasurer and sent through the district treasurer to its proper destination. - ¶2.
+When a local church has raised the quota of the general budget, such local church shall be permitted to stipulate the interest, or interests, to which said surplus shall be directed [Section 149, ¶31.

-Section 74-In order that people may be enlightened concerning our church institutions, local churches shall open their doors at least once annually to representatives of the department of Foreign Missions, department of Church Extension, and our Bible schools.
-At such gatherings the representatives may present the needs of their institutions, and an offering shall be taken for their maintenance.
+Section 74.
+In order that people may be enlightened concerning our church institutions, local churches shall open their doors at least once annually to representatives of the Department of Foreign Missions, the Department of Church Extension, and the educational institutions.
+At such gatherings the representatives may present the needs of the several church departments and institutions, and an offering shall be taken for their maintenance.
 In arranging for such promotional visits the administrations shall co-operate with both district and local officials.

-Section 75-We are opposed to organizations. either of labor or capital, which involve Christians in unscriptural alliances.
+Section 75.
+We are opposed to organizations, either of labor or capital, which involve Christians in unscriptural alliances.

-Section 76, ¶1-Inasmuch as many of our people believe that military warfare is contrary to the teaching of the New Testament, and their conscience is therefore violated by being compelled to take part in such; while others believe that their obligation to the State is such as to require them to take their place in the armed forces, or otherwise support the war effort, when asked to do so in times of national emergency: We therefore agree to lend our moral support to the cause of all who are members, in good standing, of the Pilgrim Holiness Church that their conscience be not violated.
+Section 76, ¶1.
+Inasmuch as many of our people believe that military warfare is contrary to the teaching of the New Testament, and their conscience is therefore violated by being compelled to take part in such; while others believe that their obligation to the State is such as to require them to take their place in the armed forces, or otherwise support the war effort, when asked to do so in times of national emergency: We therefore agree to lend our moral support to the cause of all who are members, in good standing, of the Pilgrim Holiness Church, that their conscience be not violated.